 Save the Date: Roper Technologies Investor Day

-SARASOTA, Fla., Jan.
-03, 2023 (GLOBE NEWSWIRE) -- Roper Technologies, Inc. ROP today announced that it will host an investor day on March 21, 2023 in New York.
+/EIN News/ -- SARASOTA, Fla., Jan.
+03, 2023 (GLOBE NEWSWIRE) -- Roper Technologies, Inc. (NYSE: ROP) today announced that it will host an investor day on March 21, 2023 in New York.
 The event is scheduled to begin at 8:30 AM ET and conclude at 1:30 PM ET.
 Live and on-demand webcasts of the event will be available for those unable to attend in person.
 Additional details, including registration instructions, will be provided closer to the event.

 About Roper Technologies